firstpromoter/fpr-instructions/integrations/hubspot.md

 2. Select Settings > Click on Advanced in the top menu.
 3. Copy the code below and insert it into the Head HTML section.

-**Please note that if this page is different from the one which has the main tracking script You may need to add the main tracking script again before adding this.**
+**Please note that if this page is different from the one which has the main tracking script, you may need to add the main tracking script again before adding this.**

 ```html
 &lt;script&gt;